felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 2.2.0-dev.4 =

-(2019/07/02) Schema method standardization and "@id" optimizations.
+(2019/07/02) Refactored several Schema methods for standardization and "@id" optimizations.

 = 2.1.0 =